Man Utd & Arsenal-linked Zakaria won't leave Gladbach in January, says agent | Goal.com

 Rose's side sit four points clear of reigning champions Bayern at the summit after 11 fixtures, with a crucial trip to Union Berlin up next on Saturday.

-Gladbach will then switch their attention to an all-German Europa League group stage clash against Wolfsburg at Volkswagen Arena five days later.
+Gladbach will then switch their attention to a Europa League group-stage clash against Austrian side Wolfsberger five days later.

 Zakaria has been in Euro 2020 qualifying action for his country over the past week, playing the full 90 minutes of a 1-0 win over Georgia on Friday.

-He will likely retain his place in the team for an away clash with Gibraltar on Monday night, where only a win will guarantee Switzerland's progress to next year's tournament.
+He will likely retain his place in the team for an away clash with Gibraltar on Monday night, when only a win will guarantee Switzerland's progress to next year's tournament.